 Role at ANSTO

-Ecotoxicology, Aquatic Ecosystems, Radioisotope, Trace Metals, Aquatic Food Web, Radiotracers.
+- Ecotoxicology, Aquatic Ecosystems, Radioisotope, Trace Metals, Radiotracers

 Qualifications & Achievements

-- PhD Applied Sciences, RMIT University and CSIRO Land and Water, Australia (2013)
+- PhD Applied Sciences (Environmental Toxicology and Chemistry), RMIT University and CSIRO Land and Water, Australia (2013)

 - MSc Applied Marine Science (Distinction), University of Plymouth, United Kingdom (2005)